ManimCommunity/manim/docs/source/contributing/development.rst

 #.
 Fork the project.
 Go to https://github.com/ManimCommunity/manim and
-   click the "fork" button to create your copy of the project.
+   click the "fork" button to create a copy of the project for you to work on.
 You will need a GitHub account.
 This will allow you to make a "Pull Request" (PR) to the ManimCommunity repo later on.